yasfatft/bitly-alter/README.md

 # Bitly Alter
-This is a platform capable of generating short url for big agly looooong urls;
+This is a platform capable of generating short URLs for big looooong URLs;
-Also Auto-Redirection is available...
+Also, Auto-Redirection is available.

 ## Install Dependencies
-Move to project root directory and then execute:
+Clone repo, move to project root directory, and then execute:
 ```
 pip install -r requirements.txt
 ```

 ## Initial Database
 ```
-sudo su - postgres (enter password)
+sudo su - postgres (enter the password, if it's the first time enter <mark>postgres</mark> as password)
 psql
 CREATE DATABASE bitly_alter;
 ```

-## Run Platform (In Development Enviroment)
+## Run Platform (In Development Environment)
 Move to project root directory and then execute:
 ```
 sh .entrypoint